aws-samples/amazon-api-gateway-mutating-webhook-for-k8/README.md

-# Amazon Api Gateway Mutating Webhook For K8S
+# Amazon API Gateway Mutating Webhook For K8S
 This demo project is intend to illustrate how to use [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) to setup a HTTP service, then been integrated with Kubernetes as [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to receive admission requests and mutate or validate Kubernetes resources dynamically.
 Particularly this project will setup a mutating webhook to modify the docker image path in K8S Pod after the deployment been submitted to K8S API server and before it been persisted in etcd.

 ## Use cases